MozillaFoundation/foundation.mozilla.org/README.md

 #### From scratch database

-If you'd prefer not to load in the fixture data, you can use the following commands to get started:
+If you'd prefer not to load in fake model data, you can use the following commands to get started:

 ```bash
 python manage.py migrate